vassef/Question-Anwsering-on-three-persian-datasets/README.md

-# NLP_Course_Project
+# Question-Anwsering-on-three-persian-datasets
-The projects from the NLP course which I took from the master's program.
+The is the final project of NLP course which we took from the master's program.